ashdephoenix123/video-streaming-frontend/README.md

 FlixStream is a project where you can upload videos and check the videos which other uploaded (similar to YouTube).
 Tech Note - Videos are sent as packets and sent as hls format.
+Backend deployed in render.com thus it might take 10 - 15 seconds if the app is opened for the first time after a while.

 ## Getting Started